Zaxter04/Zaxter04/README.md

 I’m a software developer interested in systems programming, C/C++, and DevOps.

-Currently studying at 42 Network and working on low-level projects like minishell and fract-ol.
+Currently studying at 42 Network and working on low-level projects.

 ## 💻 Skills
 - C, C++